Neuroscience Major Requirements

 Total Credits 72-80 |

-1 | Biology Course Options and Biology Lab Options can be taken in any year.
-For Students who are obtaining a Cellular and Molecular focus area, one of the biology options must be Cell Biology with lab. |
+The biology course with lab requirement can be taken in any semester.
+For students who are obtaining a Cellular and Molecular focus area, the biology course with lab requirement must be fulfilled with AS.020.306 Cell Biology and AS.020.316 Cell Biology Lab.

-2 | AS.080.305 Neuroscience: Cellular and Systems I & AS.080.306 Neuroscience: Cellular and Systems II can be taken sophomore or junior year. |
+AS.080.305 Neuroscience: Cellular and Systems I & AS.080.306 Neuroscience: Cellular and Systems II can be taken sophomore or junior year.

-4 | AS.080.250 Neuroscience Laboratory can be taken any time after completing AS.200.141 Foundations of Brain, Behavior and Cognition or AS.080.305 Neuroscience: Cellular and Systems I & AS.080.306 Neuroscience: Cellular and Systems II. |
+AS.080.250 Neuroscience Laboratory can be taken any time after completing AS.200.141 Foundations of Brain, Behavior and Cognition or AS.080.305 Neuroscience: Cellular and Systems I & AS.080.306 Neuroscience: Cellular and Systems II.

 Honors in the Major

-- Earn a GPA of 3.5 or better in major requirements
+- Earn a GPA of 3.8 or better in major requirements

-- Earn 9 credits of required research
+- Earn 6 credits of required research (this overlaps with major requirements)

 - Receive a recommendation from research mentor